 - Are at least 18 years of age

 - Are an Australian citizen, permanent resident or hold an eligible temporary visa

 - Have a regular source of income and pay your bills on time

 - Want to keep certain transactions separate from your everyday bank account

-- Are keen to earn rewards for your spending
+- Want to earn rewards for your spending

 - Can afford to pay a little extra for the convenience

-A credit card may not suit you if you
+A credit card might not be suitable if you

 - Don't meet the age or residency requirements